gene-ressler/pippa/README.md

     # from snapping dot coordinates to nearest pixel.
     map.anti_alias = true

+    # Remove overlaps of markers by repeated merging of the pair with
+    # greatest overlap, creating a new marker with area the sum of the
+    # merged ones.
+Merging occurs just before the accumulated markers
+    # are rendered.
+Uses a fast algorithm so that 10,000s of markers
+    # can be handled in a fraction of a second.
+Default is no merge.
+    map.merge = true

     # Add a dot in the middle of the map using pixel coordinates.
     map.add_dot(map.width/2, map.height/2, 100)